SV Stuttgarter

 half of the season at the Kreuzeiche in Reutlingen.

-Meanwhile the renamed Gazi Stadion at Waldau had a new main stand built.
+Meanwhile, the renamed Gazi Stadion at Waldau had a new main stand built.
 The team ended the season in fourth place under head coach Horst Steffen.
 Tomislav Stipić took over as coach in November 2015 but couldn’t help Kickers avoid the drop at the end of the season.
+The team narrowly avoided relegation from Regionalliga Südwest in 2016-17, but there would be no escape in 2017-18.

-Meanwhile the renamed Gazi Stadion at Waldau had a new main stand built.
+Meanwhile, the renamed Gazi Stadion at Waldau had a new main stand built.
 The team ended the season in fourth place under head coach Horst Steffen.
 Tomislav Stipić took over as coach in November 2015 but couldn’t help Kickers avoid the drop at the end of the season.
+The team narrowly avoided relegation from Regionalliga Südwest in 2016-17, but there would be no escape in 2017-18.

-The team narrowly avoided relegation from Regionalliga Südwest in 2016-17 but there would be no escape in 2017-18.
-Kickers finished the 2018-19 fifth tier Oberliga Baden-Württemberg season as runners-up for the team led by Tobias Flitsch in which Mijo Tunjic top scored.
+finished the 2018-19 fifth-tier Oberliga Baden-Württemberg season as runners-up, with the team led by Tobias Flitsch, in which Mijo Tunjic top scored.
+The promotion

-The promotion play-offs proved to be a step too far.
-Die Blauen were sat in third place with Ramon Gehrmann in charge of the side when the season ended owing to the Coronavirus outbreak.
+were in third place with Ramon Gehrmann in charge of the side when the

 My visit

-Sunday 16th
+Sunday 16th August 2015

 team and FC 08 Villingen just over the road at Bezirkssportanlage.
 It had been

-interval I thought it a good idea to have a look at the Gazi-Stadion auf der
+a very wet morning, but the weather was gradually improving.
+I thought it was a good idea to have a look at the Gazi-Stadion auf der Waldau, as the old Waldau had been renamed for sponsorship reasons.

-for a way in to the impressive looking arena with its imposing sloping
+for a way in to the impressive-looking arena with its imposing sloping

 floodlight pylons.
 I couldn’t find a gate to actually get inside, but I got